-For example: Incase of Value at Risk, Sensitivity analysis of a steel company can be analyzed based on steel and iron ore prices over past 2 years, given the quantified movement in commodity prices, It can be 99% confident that it will not experience a loss of more than a particular amount.
+For example: In the case of Value at Risk, the Sensitivity analysis of a steel company can be analyzed based on steel and iron ore prices over the past two years; given the quantified movement in commodity prices, It can be 99% confident that it will not experience a loss of more than a particular amount.

 I hope now you understand what risks are and how to calculate the commodity risks.
 Let’s move ahead to understand Risk management strategies for commodities.

-The most appropriate method of managing risk depends on organization to organization and depends on following factors
+The most appropriate method of managing risk depends on the organization to organization and depends on the following factors

 - Process of Production